Contrasting PHX Minerals (NYSE:PHX) & W&T Offshore (NYSE:WTI)

 Profitability

-This table compares PHX Minerals and W&T Offshore’s net margins, return on equity and return on assets.
+This table compares W&T Offshore and PHX Minerals’ net margins, return on equity and return on assets.

 |Net Margins